garronej/tss-react/README.md

 });
 ```

-It's also possible to start from builtin HTML component:
+It's also possible to start from a builtin HTML component:

 ```tsx
 const MyAnchorStyled = withStyles("a", (theme, { href }) => ({